ONS-Innovation/github-copilot-usage-dashboard/README.md

 lint-apply ## Run black and ruff with auto-fix, and Pylint.
 ```

 On pull request or push to the `master` branch, `make lint` will automatically run to check code quality, failing if there are any issues.
 It is up to the developer to apply fixes.

+The related workflow can be found in `.github/workflows/ci.yml`.

 # AWS Lambda Scripts